 And was he the only one out of the brothers that served in the military?

 Yes that’s correct.
 Because the others weren’t of the age where they would be put into service.
-My father being the oldest, and Uncle Ralph being younger so I think by age, in between, would not be eligible just because of their age.
+My father being the oldest, and Uncle Ralph being younger.

 Can you sum up some of what he went through in the army?

-Well, he was in that segregated 442 infantry battalion and he talked about being in Sicily and Italy.
-I believe in that sense it was trying to keep the Japanese American service members away from Japan and the Asian area because of the conflict it would have between being a Japanese American and being a service member and then being in the place where they’re fighting against their own people, in a sense, of Japan.
+Well, he was in that segregated 442nd Infantry Battalion and he talked about being in Sicily and Italy.
+I believe in that sense it was trying to keep the Japanese American service members away from Japan and the Asian area because of the conflict it would have between being a Japanese American and being a service member and being in the place where they’re fighting against their own people — in a sense — of Japan.
 And my uncle, I think he was the one who talked about having shrapnel that injured him.
 So that he talked about it long about after the war and the fact that he was in the fighting in Sicily and Italy.

-When you relocated to New York, did you move with other Japanese Americans that were going as a group or were you one of the very few families that did?
+When you relocated to New York, did you move with other Japanese Americans that were going as a group or were you one of the very few families?

-Well it was because my father having had a really wonderful experience in New York as a younger man that brought us to New York.
+Well it was because my father, having had a really wonderful experience in New York as a younger man, that brought us to New York.
 It was really a family decision rather than any kind of a community decision.
-But certainly there were others who came, later on we learned who were in camps.
+But certainly there were others who came later on who were in camps.
 But it wasn’t a decision.
 He wanted to come to New York.

 Do you have a story or image in your mind that you think of when you think of your time in the camps?

-In this current political moment that we’re in, what do you feel we need to really be aware of in order to not repeat mistakes?
+In this current political moment that we’re in, what do you feel we need to really be aware of?

-I think the experience of us, the Japanese Americans comes alive more now when you think about the Muslim population.
-And the fact that after 9/11, the Muslims being looked upon as very suspicious and people that we couldn’t trust.
-And I know that the feeling that when they said “round them up,” was an expression that was used to round us up to put us into internment camps in the very similar idea that has been talked about of rounding up Muslims and profiling them and looking at them suspiciously brings back memories of people that were perfectly innocent and good citizens and people living in the community contributing that I feel is happening to the Muslims because of what’s happened in the Middle East.
-I think there’s much more of a sympathy for them in terms of what they experience because we were also separated and put into a specific category of people that couldn’t be trusted at one time, so it’s really to support the Muslims as a responsible people who live and work as equally responsible and should be looked upon as citizens and people to be accepted and welcomed and part of the regular community.
+I think the experience of us, the Japanese Americans, comes alive more now when you think about the Muslim population.
+And the fact that after 9/11, the Muslims [were] being looked upon as very suspicious and people that we couldn’t trust.
+And I know that the feeling that when they said “round them up,” was an expression that was used to round us up to put us into internment camps brings back memories of people that were perfectly innocent and good citizens and people living in the community contributing.
+I think there’s much more of a sympathy for them in terms of what they experience because we were also separated and put into a specific category of people that couldn’t be trusted at one time, so it’s really to support the Muslims as a responsible people who live and work as equally responsible and should be looked upon as citizens, and people to be accepted and welcomed and part of the regular community.